How pension contributions work

 Valuation: what it is and what it does

 A valuation is required by law and BC's Municipal Pension Plan Joint Trust Agreement (JTA), and is an important tool the board uses to monitor the health of the plan.

 Every three years an independent actuary (a professional with specialized knowledge of the mathematics of finance, statistics and risk theory) analyzes the plan's funding and economic and demographic data.
 This analysis is called a valuation.
 Valuations help the board make sure there is enough funds available to meet plan members’ basic pension promise.

 How valuations determine contribution rates

-If the valuation determines the plan has a funding shortfall, your and your employer's contribution rates may increase to bring the plan back to full funding.
-Doing this ensures the Municipal Pension Plan maintains a fully funded status.
+If the valuation determines the plan has a funding shortfall, your and your employer’s contribution rates may increase to bring the plan back to full funding.
+This ensures the Municipal Pension Plan remains fully funded.
 Contribution rate increases are shared equally by members and employers.